rdov/rdov.github.io/Our_Dove_crowdfund.md

 ---
 layout: post
-title: Our Dove
+title: Our Dove Crowdfund
-weight: 2
+weight: 3
-permalink: /OurDove/
+permalink: /OurDoveCrowdfund/
 ---

 This document is a prep for the real [Indiegogo](https://indiegogo.com) campaign.
 It tries to mimick the format, so that transposing it onto their website or another service will be an easy task.